elastic/elasticsearch/CONTRIBUTING.md

 take some investigative action.
 Unlike at the `INFO` level, it is often appropriate to log an exception, complete with stack trace, at `WARN` level.
 Although the stack trace may not be useful to the user, it may contain information that is vital for a developer to fully understand the problem.
-In other cases it may be appropriate to log just the message for certain exceptions at `WARN` and only log the full exception if the user has enabled `DEBUG` logging:

-    if (logger.isDebugEnabled() == false && exception instanceof BoringException) {
-        logger.warn("investigate me: [{}]", exception.getMessage())
-    } else {
-        logger.warn("investigate me", exception);
-    }

-In a situation where occasional transient failures are expected and handled, but a persistent failure requires the user's attemption, consider implementing a mechanism to detect that a failure is unacceptably persistent and emit a corresponding `WARN` log.
+In a situation where occasional transient failures are expected and handled, but a persistent failure requires the user's attention, consider implementing a mechanism to detect that a failure is unacceptably persistent and emit a corresponding `WARN` log.
 For example, it may be helpful to log every tenth consecutive failure at `WARN` level, or log at `WARN` if an operation has not completed within a certain time limit.
 This is much more user-friendly than